aschampion/n5gest/README.md

-    crop-blocks        Crop wrongly sized blocks to match dataset dimensions at the end of a given axis. help               Prints this message or the help of the given subcommand(s) ls                 List all datasets under an N5 root. recompress         Recompress an existing dataset into a new dataset with a given compression. validate-blocks    Report malformed blocks.
+    crop-blocks        Crop wrongly sized blocks to match dataset dimensions at the end of a given axis. help               Prints this message or the help of the given subcommand(s) ls                 List all datasets under an N5 root. map-fold           Run simple math expressions as folds over blocks.
+For example, to find the maximum value in a positive dataset: `map-fold example.n5 dataset 0 "max(acc, x)"` recompress         Recompress an existing dataset into a new dataset with a given compression. validate-blocks    Report malformed blocks.
 ```